 Fast forward to 2020.
 Two weeks into the Coronavirus pandemic, I found myself in the throes of an abrupt breakup.
 We had only known each other for six months, but I had fallen hard, as you know I tend to do, and the ending hurt.
 And though I was not a stranger to heartbreak, this time everything was different.
 This time the world was upside down.
 It was the early days of lockdown and I was alone in my apartment without the usual distractions to soothe my broken heart, all the while also coping with the news and the uncertainty, the virus and the deaths, the fear and confusion, the friends and family arguing over safety and… yeah, you know the drill.

-My years of mindfulness practice, alongside courses in positive psychology and deep work with a therapist (preach!), had been increasing my ability to recognize the observer within and witness my inner dialogue from a new space.
+My years of mindfulness practice, alongside courses in positive psychology and deep work with a therapist had been increasing my ability to recognize the observer within and witness my inner dialogue from a new space.
 This new space allowed me to listen to the inner voices and get to know all of those parts inside with a sense of curiosity — the good, the bad, the ugly — and also the wise, caring soul who had always been there, and was ready to step up.
-In the words of Pema Chödrön, “Only to the extent that we expose ourselves over and over to annihilation can that which is indestructible be found within us.”
+In the words shared by Pema Chödrön’s book When Things Fall Apart, “Only to the extent that we expose ourselves over and over to annihilation can that which is indestructible be found within us.”

 By holding space for my feelings of brokenness and really letting myself feel the sorrow, I also tapped into a deeper sorrow, which was the sorrow of this human existence, the sorrow that touches us all.
-It was not just mine; we were all hurting in our own complex ways, and the tenderness that this inspired for humanity allowed me to break through to that deeper capacity for joy and compassion.
+It was not just mine; we were all hurting in our own complex ways, all doing the best we could, and the tenderness that this inspired for humanity allowed me to break through to that deeper capacity for joy and compassion.
 As my self-love grew, I distinctly noticed that my patience, love, and warmth toward others was expanding as well.

-The solitude that the months of lockdown provided had also given me some space from my anxiety, which was usually triggered by being around people, so that I could approach this, too, with more curiosity and understanding.
+The solitude that the months of lockdown provided had also given me some space from my anxiety, which was often triggered by dynamics around people pleasing.
+I began approaching this, too, with more curiosity and understanding.
 I had never had a good relationship to my anxiety.
 I kept it hidden and it was the thing I hated most about myself.
 Once I fell in love with myself, however, I was able to see my anxiety in the deeper context of my childhood and life experiences.
 I was able to connect that sorrow to the sorrows of common humanity and the varying levels of trauma that touch us all.
-I welcomed an attitude of tenderness while processing all of the years I had betrayed myself looking for others to save me, blindly putting them on pedestals instead of honoring myself.
+I welcomed an attitude of tenderness while processing all of the years I had betrayed myself looking for others to save me, blindly putting them on pedestals instead of honoring myself and the wisdom within.
 The love that my friend had mirrored to me in his eyes that night in the hotel room was now something that I could mirror to myself.
 It felt as though I saw myself through the eyes of a lover now, and that lover was me.
 And she saved me.

 © 2020 Alma Ortman.
 All Rights Reserved.